Why You Failed PMP® Exam and Missed that PMP Certification

 Over the years, I have found several reasons why someone continues to fail the exam.
 However – and as hard as it may be to hear this – if it happens to you then you have to acknowledge that you are part of the problem!
 You are the one taking and failing the test and you should carry some responsibility for not being able to pass because many, many other people do manage to get through it each year.

 So once you are prepared to accept the complexities of the exam and your role in failing it, then you need to change your exam taking strategies and take a look at your exam techniques.
-So it's not enought to just say "I failed my PMP exam".
+So it's not enough to just say "I failed my PMP® exam".
 You have the power to make changes that will help you overcome those difficulties.
 First, you need to establish why you have failed PMP exam and then you can take action to improve your chance of passing the exam next time.
 So let’s look at 6 reasons why you may have failed the PMP exam and what you can do about them.

 1: You lack understanding of the PMP exam concepts

-Perhaps the reason for failing the exam 3 times is simply that you don’t understand the concepts in A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) - Fifth Edition or they did not sink in properly.
+Perhaps the reason for failing the exam 3 times is simply that you don’t understand the concepts in A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) or they did not sink in properly.
 While you may have studied everything several times, for some reason you simply haven’t been able to get them to make sense in a way that allows you to apply the concepts and pass the exam.

 Action: Get yourself a "Study Buddy".
 Find someone in your area, company or PMI Chapter who is also studying and meet with them on a weekly basis.
 Review the concepts together and most importantly explain to each other how you understand the concepts.
 You can also work together on practice questions and explain the reasons for your answers.
 Making a case for why you think the answer you choose is the “best” answer will help both you and your buddy learn and more importantly remember the concept.
 After all, the best way to learn something is to teach it, wouldn’t you agree?